Temporary Visitation Policies

 - UF Health North: Entrance for patients and visitors is limited to two points: the front entrance of the Medical Office Building and the front of the Emergency Department.
 Employees can use their badge to enter through the back of the building.

-We will also be suspending valet services at this time.
+Will have suspended valet services at this time.

 UF Health – Central Florida

-- Visitors are expected to follow verbal and/or posted instructions, such as signs that No Visitors or Isolation.
+- Visitors are expected to follow verbal and/or posted instructions, such as signs that read No Visitors or Isolation.